onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-61354
     :target: VNF
     :keyword: MUST
+    :updated: casablanca

-    The VNF **MUST** implement access control list for OA&M services (e.g., restricting access to certain ports or applications).
+    The VNF **MUST** provide a mechanism (e.g., access control list) to permit and/or restrict access to services on the VNF by source, destination, protocol, and/or port.

 .. req::
     :id: R-92207